The anonymization problem in social networks: Results

 \section{Results}

-In this section we first summarize the experimental setup and network datasets used.
-Second, we continue with two exploratory experiments to compare the effectiveness of different alteration operations on anonymization of graph models, and compare the effect of using different anonymity measures on real-world data.
-Third, we compare the anonymization algorithms based on their effectiveness on the three variants of the problem.
-Fourth, we assess the utility achieved by the algorithms on the different variants, and investigate the achieved trade-off between anonymity and utility.
-Finally, we compare the runtimes of the algorithms on the different variants.
+In this section we first summarize the experimental setup and network datasets.
+Then, two initial experiments compare the effectiveness of different alteration operations on graph models, and the effect of different anonymity measures on real-world network data.
+Next, we compare the proposed anonymization algorithms based on their effectiveness and achieved utility on the three variants.
+Finally, we compare the runtimes of the algorithms for the different variants.